medoni/gke-autopilot-with-argocd/README.md

 # GKE Autopilot with Spot Instances Terraform Module

+> [!NOTE]
+> This README is automatically generated using GitHub Copilot with Claude Sonnet 3.5.

+> [!WARNING]
+> 🚧 This project is currently under active development and is not yet ready for production use.
+Features may be incomplete, and breaking changes can occur without notice.
+Use at your own risk.

-This Terraform module deploys a Google Kubernetes Engine (GKE) cluster in Autopilot mode with spot instances for cost optimization.
+This Terraform module deploys a Google Kubernetes Engine (GKE) cluster in Autopilot mode with spot instances for cost optimization and integrates ArgoCD for GitOps practices.
 The module is designed to provide a production-ready Kubernetes cluster with sensible defaults while maintaining flexibility for customization.

 ## Features